The Shape Of The Recovery

 People are getting Infected More Than Once

-Bloomberg reports that catching Covid-19 and surviving may not shield against getting infected again.
+Bloomberg reports that catching COVID-19 and surviving may not shield against getting infected again.
 It is very unclear if all people who survive an infection develop immunity or, if so, how long that immunity may last.

-It may be that Covid-19 acts similar to other coronaviruses such as the common cold which abates during warmer, more humid weather and then comes back again when conditions are more favorable for it to spread as temperatures drop and the humidity dries up during the fall and winter seasons.
+It may be that COVID-19 acts similar to other coronaviruses such as the common cold which abates during warmer, more humid weather and then comes back again when conditions are more favorable for it to spread as temperatures drop and the humidity dries up during the fall and winter seasons.

 Where does a virus go when it is not active?
 This has been a mystery to science for hundreds of years.
 There are theories, though.
 Spores may cling to surfaces, plants or other animals, become dormant for months and then become activated by changes in the weather.
 Or, a virus may take evasive actions like malaria, a relatively severe malady, which is only transmitted via the female anopheles mosquito, at least in Vietnam where my personal experience lies.

 I contracted two strains of malaria at once, Vivax and falciparum.
 I was hospitalized 7 times over the course of a year due to relapses.
-Falciparum is supposed to occur once and then it’s done, but that did not hold true in my case because, as the doctors explained to me, I contracted both at the same time and they combined somehow with Vivax, the one that is supposed to recur, dominating.
+Falciparum is supposed to occur once and then it's done, but that did not hold true in my case because, as the doctors explained to me, I contracted both at the same time and they combined somehow with Vivax, the one that is supposed to recur, dominating.
 Each time my temperature would spike to 105 degrees or higher once or twice a day for 3-5 days.
-At some point I became curious and began to ask doctors about malaria, especially how it recurs.
+At some point, I became curious and began to ask doctors about malaria, especially how it recurs.

 The answers were always consistent: it is cyclical and surges out of the liver into the bloodstream to the bodies extremities for a few days and then recedes back into the liver where it becomes dormant until the next time the body weakens in some way that the virus recognizes and then begins its cycles of surging receding again.
 A full cycle was 12 hours for me, broken into three mini-cycles of 2 hours of freezing chills, 2 hours of intensely high fevers (during which I invariably passed out) and 8 hours of nausea and so many other symptoms it would take too long to list.

-The point of my recounting my infliction is that malaria is a virus that lives in a person’s liver undetected until it identifies optimal conditions for it to thrive outside of the liver.
-I have no idea if Covid-19 has the potential to survive inside the body for a long period of time, but it is now known that a large number of infected people are either asymptomatic or experience very mild symptoms, similar to a mild cold.
-It’s in there somewhere but who knows where?
+The point of my recounting my infliction is that malaria is a virus that lives in a person's liver undetected until it identifies optimal conditions for it to thrive outside of the liver.
+I have no idea if COVID-19 has the potential to survive inside the body for a long period of time, but it is now known that a large number of infected people are either asymptomatic or experience very mild symptoms, similar to a mild cold.
+It's in there somewhere but who knows where?
 Of course, the idea that it could be lying dormant in people and undetectable by current testing techniques is only one more theory to add to the list of possibilities.
-But, if it is true, it would explain how Covid-19 tests do not detect the virus in the bloodstream of a previously infected individual and then that same person becomes infected again.
+But, if it is true, it would explain how COVID-19 tests do not detect the virus in the bloodstream of a previously infected individual and then that same person becomes infected again.
 Once again, it is only an unproven theory just like all the others.
-We just don’t know enough about this virus yet to be certain of anything.
+We just don't know enough about this virus yet to be certain of anything.

 And that may be why we need to remain cautious.
 A second wave may be coming that would be far worse than what we are already experiencing.
 How could that be?
 Consider the facts.
-If a 2 nd wave were to hit as temperatures fell in the fall, the virus would already be starting from everywhere at once rather than having to be seeded into a handful of locations requiring it to spread to the rest of the nation and world before it could really take hold.
+If a 2nd wave were to hit as temperatures fell in the fall, the virus would already be starting from everywhere at once rather than having to be seeded into a handful of locations requiring it to spread to the rest of the nation and world before it could really take hold.
 There would not be just 1 or 2 hot spots per country to start off, there would more likely be dozens right from the start.

-If commerce, travel, trade, and mobility were all completely restored during the “off season,” the virus would spread like wildfire and probably mutate many more times to become the best possible version of itself.
-There are already 14 known strains of Covid-19 and the original dominant strain from China (upon which all the current vaccines are being developed) is no longer the dominant strain today in the U.S. and Europe.
+If commerce, travel, trade, and mobility were all completely restored during the "off season," the virus would spread like wildfire and probably mutate many more times to become the best possible version of itself.
+There are already 14 known strains of COVID-19 and the original dominant strain from China (upon which all the current vaccines are being developed) is no longer the dominant strain today in the U.S. and Europe.
 The more it mutates the less likely it is that the vaccines already in development will work on the newer strains.
 Viruses want to survive and they adapt very well and very quickly.

 A few Fundamental Reminders about the Economy

 First quarter GDP contracted at a -4.8% annualized rate.
-According to the Wall Street Journal, 2 nd quarter estimates are for GDP contraction of -27.5%.
+According to the Wall Street Journal, 2nd quarter estimates are for GDP contraction of -27.5%.

 This article explains that the first quarter contraction is the worst drop since 2008 and how the second quarter contraction will be the worst on record.